jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 ## The other files (other tsv's, the csv, and sam)

-The WHO-2021-TB.csv is the saved genome indices tab from the WHO's 2021 catalog.
-It is in the correct format to convert.

 The WHO-2023-TB-tab1-master.tsv is the master tab (tab one) from the WHO's 2023 catalog.
 It has had the extra headers removed and is ready for processing.
+May not be up to date.

 The WHO-2023-TB-tab2-indices.tsv is the genome indices tab (tab two) from the WHO's 2023 catalog.
 It is ready for processing.

-The TB-NC000962-gene-maps.sam is a sam file with the genes from NC000962 mapped to its self.
-This is the sam file you would run through this program.
+May not be up to date.

+The NC000962.fa file is the reference genome used with the WHO's 2023 catalog.

+The gene-tbl.tsv is the table of gene coordinates.
+The help message for the converter will tell you how to make this.

 # Running the converter